Dbz/KittenCannon/README.md

 1. tags / breeds
 1. tag_count / breed_count

-Here is an example query to view all of the breeds with thier name and tags.
+Here is an example query to view all of the breeds with their name and tags.
 Each tag will also contain the name and id.

 ```
 query {